beiyingseah/odin-calculator/README.md

 - [Handling large numbers] Large positive numbers: e+, small numbers: e-
 - [Style] My Etch-a-sketch style was inspired by skeuomorphism.
 This time, I go for a sleek, minimalist design inspired by Apple.
 - [CSS] Colour scheme to be based on colour wheel (:
+Ver 2: Operator that was selected in previous state can be deleted as part of Clear Entry
 - [CSS] Make buttons responsive during hover, when selected, when disabled (for '.'), operations a different colour from keypad
 - [Allow for floating point numbers]  Add a . button and let users input decimals!
 Make sure you don’t let them type more than one though.
 - [Javascript] Add 'backspace' and 'clear' buttons]
 - [Javascript] Add 'keyboard' support]

+Future versions
+- [Javascript] Readout is able to render the full mathematical statement such that every user input is shown throughout, e.g. "9 + 8 = 17".

 REFERENCES
 https://getcssscan.com/css-box-shadow-examples